CORONEL-Braian/moebius-backend/domain/src/main/kotlin/app/mobius/domain/entity/Hibernate.md

 ##### Naming Strategy

-Use camelCase, snake_case or annotation in:
+Use camelCase or snake_case in annotation or variable name:
  * @Id -> testUuid and not testUUID
  * @Enumerated
  *